Hyperbaric Oxygen Therapy Cost in Brampton (2026) Skip to main content

 1. 1 Confirm your condition and desired indication (recognised list vs. off-label).

-2. 2 For OHIP-covered treatment, ask your family physician for a referral to a hospital HBOT programme.
+2. 2 For OHIP-funded treatment in a recognised indication, ask your family physician for a referral to the local Brampton IHF programme.

-3. 3 For private self-pay HBOT or integrated wound-care services, contact Brampton Hyperbarics directly.
+3. 3 For off-label self-pay HBOT or integrated wound-care services, contact Brampton Hyperbarics directly.

 4. 4 Bring medical history, current medications, and any wound imaging or specialist reports.